kulvind3r/GamingGaiden/Manual.md

 Click ok to register the platform and Gaming Gaiden will now track any game you play with an emulator automatically.

+**Emulated games are auto detected and auto registered.
+Name of the rom file is used as game name.
+Game name cannot be changed once registered without deleting existing game and running it again for auto registration.
+Make sure rom files are named correctly.**

 ### How do I make changes to a tracked game or mark it as finished?

 1. Notify icon menu *Settings => Edit Game*.
 Select the game you want to change in the list that shows and press ok.